AfreenHasheem/TW_Test/README.md

-# TW_Test
+# Transferwise Superheroes.

-An Android Application written in Java to fetch names of Marvel superheroes from an API, parse the JSON and display the data in the form of a list using a RecyclerView.
+An Android Application written in Java to fetch names of Marvel superheroes from an API and display the data in the form of a list.

-JSON Data is fetched from : BASE_URL = "https://simplifiedcoding.net/demos/marvel"
+### Features

-On clicking an item in the list, the item expands with more information.
+- On clicking an item in the list, the item expands with more information.
+- The API data is cached for offline use.
+If the app is used without Internet connection it will show previously downloaded content.

+### API Reference
+JSON Data is fetched from : [Get superheroes](https://simplifiedcoding.net/demos/marvel)

+### Libraries used
-Retrofit is the third party library used for fetching the data.
+- Retrofit : Used for fetching the data.
-Offline functionality is implemented by caching the data.
-The architecture pattern followed is MVP.
-Mockito is used to test the Presenter layer.
+- Mockito: Used to test the Presenter layer.

+### Packages
-The model Package .
+Model  .
 Contains the serializable model class Hero.java .

-The adapter Package .
+Adapter .
 Contains the HeroAdapter.java class .
 Inflates the view for each item in the recycler view.
 Glide is used to load the images from the API .

-The network Package .
+Network .
 Contains the following classes:
-ApiClient.java : Has the implementation of the Retrofit library and the Retrofit caching.
+``ApiClient.java`` : Has the implementation of the Retrofit library and the Retrofit caching.
 The check for network connectivity is done in this class and data is updated to the cache.
-ApiInterface : Has the GET request .
+``ApiInterface`` : Has the GET request .
 ConnectionDetector.java : Function to check for network connectivity on the device .

-The hero_list package .
+hero_list .
 Contains the following classes:
-HeroListActivity.java :
+``HeroListActivity.java`` :
 ``initUI() `` : Initializes the RecyclerView and the progressDialog
 ``setDataToRecyclerView()``: Populates the list .
 ``heroListPresenter = new HeroListPresenter(getApplicationContext(), this);``: Initializes the Presenter .
-HeroListContract Interface : Has the methods for the Model-View-Presenter .
+``HeroListContract`` Interface : Has the methods for the Model-View-Presenter .
-HeroListModel.java : Uses Retrofit instance and fetches the data from the API in a background thread using `` call.enqueue`` .
+``HeroListModel.java`` : Uses Retrofit instance and fetches the data from the API in a background thread using `` call.enqueue`` .
-HeroListPresenter.java : Requests the data from the server and populates the RecyclerView with a list of Heroes .
+``HeroListPresenter.java`` : Requests the data from the server and populates the RecyclerView with a list of Heroes .

-Unit Test:
+#### Unit Test:
 ``HeroListPresenterTest.java``: Uses Mockito to test the Presentation layer